nerfstudio-project/nerfstudio/docs/index.md

 We'll be constantly growing this list!
 So make sure to check back in to see our updates.

-**Eager to contribute?** We'd love to see you use nerfstudio in implementing new (or even existing) models!
+**Eager to contribute?** We'd love to see you use nerfstudio in implementing new (or even existing) methods!
 Feel free to contact us directly or view our [Contributor's Guide](reference/contributing) to see how you can get your model on this list!

 ## Quicklinks